Vedant-13133131/Data-Analytics-Portfolio/Ad Clicks/README.md

 ## Project Overview

 Welcome to the Facebook Ad Click Prediction project.
 This project is aimed at helping a startup analyze customer behavior on their Facebook advertisements by predicting whether a customer will click on the ad or not.
-It involves data analysis, data preprocessing, model training, and evaluation.
+It involves exploratory data analysis, model training, and evaluation.
 The primary goal is to assist the startup in targeting their marketing campaigns more effectively.

 ## Data Summary